TalhaKhamoor/PingPongGame/README.md

 - Added score system for the game and used the drawText functionality on game.
 - Added resize functionality
 - Made the ball round
+- ball increases speed on every hit
+- ball moves in a different direction depending on where it hits on the paddle
+- cool background music added when the game first unpauses
+- cool sound effects for the ball hitting paddles and scoring
+- scoreboard issues fixed and shows up whenever game is paused except for when page is first reloaded